 Caps that cover the face, or ruffles long enough to fall down the chin or into the eyes.
 Reenactors frequently wear too big a cap, pulled too far forward.

 That very old BAR pattern that has a paddle-shaped, double-layered headpiece.
-Just no. I’m still trying to figure out where that came from.
+I’m still trying to figure out where that came from.
 If an original exists for it, it is a rarity and should not be used.

 No tightly gathered ruffles down the front of the lappet.
 The ruffle of a lappet is gathered only at the turn around the tips.